prody/ProDy/doc/howtos/dynamics/nmops.rst

 This is how they print now:

 >>> print anm_one[0]
-NormalMode 0 from 1p38_anm
+Mode 0 from 1p38_anm
 >>> print anm_two[0]
-NormalMode 0 from 1r39_anm
+Mode 0 from 1r39_anm

 Calculate overlap
 ===============================================================================

-Multiplication of two :class:`NormalMode` instances returns dot product of their eigenvectors.
+Multiplication of two :class:`Mode` instances returns dot product of their eigenvectors.
 This dot product is the overlap or cosine correlation between modes.